Random dynamics on real and complex projective surfaces: Introduction

-The right setting for such a statement is certainly that of a compact K\"ahler surface.
-We actually show in \S\ref{subs:X-is-projective} that any compact K\"ahler surface supporting a non-elementary group of automorphisms is projective (see also Appendix~\ref{par:appendix_non_kahler} for the non-K\"ahler case).
+The right setting for such a statement is that of a compact K\"ahler surface, but we show in \S\ref{subs:X-is-projective} that any compact K\"ahler surface supporting a non-elementary group of automorphisms is projective (see Appendix~\ref{par:appendix_non_kahler} for the non-K\"ahler case).
 The algebraicity of $X$ is, in fact, a crucial technical ingredient in the proof of assertion~(2), because we use techniques of laminar currents which are available only on projective surfaces.
 Theorem~\ref{mthm:currents} enters the proof of Theorem~\ref{mthm:alternative_stable} as follows: since $\Gamma_\nu$ is non-elementary, Furstenberg's description of the random action on $H^2(X, \R)$ implies that the cohomology class $[T_{\omega}^s]$ depends non-trivially on $\omega$; therefore for $\mu$-almost every $x$, $W^s_\omega(x)$ also depends non-trivially on $\omega$.
+Then, taking advantage of the complex structure again, we show in Section~\ref{sec:No_Invariant_Line_Fields}, that $E^s_\omega(x)$ depends non-trivially on $\omega$ as well.

 \begin{rem} Beyond finitely supported measures, Theorem~\ref{mthm:stiffness}, \ref{mthm:rigidity}, \ref{mthm:alternative_stable}, and~\ref{mthm:currents} hold under optimal moment conditions on $\nu$ (this adds several technicalities, notably in Sections~\ref{sec:furstenberg} and~\ref{sec:currents}). \end{rem}